bekirbostanci/vda5050_vehicle_simulator/README.md

 - **host**: The address of the MQTT broker (default: localhost).
 - **port**: The port of the MQTT broker (default: 1883).
 - **vda_interface**: The type of VDA interface used.
+- **username**: The username for authenticating with the MQTT broker.
+Leave empty or omit if the broker requires no authentication.
+- **password**: The password for authenticating with the MQTT broker.
+Leave empty or omit if the broker requires no authentication.

 ### Vehicle Section